Complete exceptional surgeries on two-bridge links: Constraints from essential branched surfaces

 \item Assume that $b_1 b_2 < 0$, $b_i b_{i+1} <0$, and $b_j b_{j+1} > 4$.

-By the similar argument for Case 1, we can find two channels for the indices $1$ and $i$.
+By an argument similar to that in Case 1, we can find two channels for the indices $1$ and $i$.
 The channel for the index $i$ ends with a bottom edge.
 The path constructed as in the center or the right side of Figure~\ref{fig:ChannelOdd} starts and ends with bottom edges.
 So they can be joined with boundary edges of $D(p/q)$ to form an allowable path for $p/q$.
 Note that this works even if $j = i + 1$.
-As typical situations, see Figure~\ref{fig:path2} for the paths in the diagrams corresponding to $[2, -2, 2, 2, 4]$ and $[2, -2, 2, 4, 2]$.
+See Figure~\ref{fig:path2} for typical examples: the paths in the diagrams corresponding to $[2, -2, 2, 2, 4]$ and $[2, -2, 2, 4, 2]$.

 \item Assume that $b_1 b_2 < 0$, $b_i b_{i+1} > 4$, and $b_j b_{j+1} < 0$.